Apadmi-Engineering/Mockzilla/docs/docs/quick-start.md

 !!! warning
     Mockzilla is **not** a production tool.
 It is for development and testing only.
 It should **never** be deployed to production.
-Running a server on device may introduce un-foreseen security issues.
+Running a server on device may introduce unforeseen security issues.

 ## Installation